softchoice-corp/sc-bootcamp-devops-gc/docs/lab_1.md

 ## Enable Cloud Build and Install GitHub App

-1. Navigate to Cloud Build via the hamburger menu as shown below, and 'Enable API'
+1. Navigate to Cloud Build via the hamburger menu as shown below, and click 'Enable'

 > ![lab1-cloud-build](images/lab1-cloud-build.png)

 2. The Cloud Build GitHub App connects your GitHub repository to your Google Cloud project.
-Follow the directions on this [page](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers) to install the Cloud Build GitHub App.
+Follow the directions on this [page](https://cloud.google.com/cloud-build/docs/automating-builds/create-github-app-triggers#installing_the_cloud_build_app) to install the Cloud Build GitHub App.

 ---